-Ever since corporations began down-sizing from mainframes to LAN-based desktop systems, network managers have faced a daunting task of managing a burgeoning base of computing assets spread across the enterprise.
-When LAN's were small and specialized, managing them was both less difficult and less important.
+Ever since corporations began downsizing from mainframes to LAN-based desktop systems, network managers have faced the daunting task of managing a burgeoning base of computing assets spread across the enterprise.
+When LANs were small and specialized, managing them was both less difficult and less important.
 But as organizations move mission-critical production, decision support, accounting, and other applications to LAN-based desktops, the importance of managing them cost-effectively has increased dramatically.
-A recent study revealed that today Information Services (IS) departments spend up to 80% of the life-time costs of a PC on activities relating to managing the PC.1
+A recent study revealed that information services (IS) departments spend up to 80 percent of the lifetime costs of a PC on activities relating to managing the PC.

 To reduce these costs, IS departments require effective tools for managing the systems in their computing infrastructure.
-On every system, there are essentially three types of resources to be managed: the hardware (motherboard, add-in cards, hard drive, monitor, mouse, keyboard); the operating system software (drivers, system services, user interface components) and application software.
-Managing the hardware involves installation, configuration and inventory monitoring.
+On every system, there are essentially three types of resources to be managed: the hardware (motherboard, add-in cards, hard drive, monitor, mouse, keyboard); the operating system software (drivers, system services, user-interface components); and application software.
+Managing the hardware involves installation, configuration, and inventory monitoring.
 Managing the operating system software encompasses a variety of tasks including system software distribution, system and user configuration management, and data backup.
-Application software must be installed, and it's use must be licensed and metered.
+Application software must be installed, and its use must be licensed and metered.
 Finally, systems must be maintained over time, which includes tasks such as monitoring desktop performance and troubleshooting end-user problems.

-1Costs include both software (OS, applications) and hardware costs
+&lt;sup>1 Costs include both software (operating system, applications) and hardware costs